 However, most streams on Spotify are coming from users’ collections and listening recommendations from the algorithm.
 Therefore, if you are aiming for long-term success as an artist, the ultimate goal is to increase your following on Spotify and get your music saved in listeners’ catalogs forever.
 This will pay off in the long-term, as opposed to only boosting your streams by getting featured on a popular playlist for a few weeks.

-There are many services which claim they can get your songs into these playlists and deliver you streams but you need organic followers for long-term growth.
-Also keep in mind, Spotify deletes fake followers, so in the end, these methods won’t be the best way to invest your hard-earned cash.
+There are many services that claim they can get your songs into these playlists and deliver you streams but you need organic followers for long-term growth.
+Also, keep in mind, Spotify deletes fake followers, so in the end, these methods won’t be the best way to invest your hard-earned cash.
 Therefore, we believe that building a fanbase organically is the best way of achieving success in the long-term.
 In the same manner that creators thrive on any other social media platform, one needs to know the algorithm and play by its rules.

 The algorithm is constantly changing, but we know for sure that the Spotify algorithm favors artists with good engagement.
 This means that those artists who have their music saved to users’ music collections, or those who simply attain big streaming numbers, will be rewarded with spots in Spotify-generated playlists.
 If you have many followers, your chances of being in those (often user-personalized) playlists will grow.

 Simply put, increasing your Spotify followers is of great value in the long term because your listeners will return to your music eventually.
 All because your music will be recommended to your followers by Spotify’s algorithmic playlists.

 But how can you increase your Spotify followers?